EnzymeML/libsbml-rs/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the LGPL License - see the [LICENSE](LICENSE.txt) file for details.

 ## 🚧 Roadmap